-- (1) With the authorization of the Faculty Council, timetable permitting, Officer Cadets may replace some Physics and/or Mathematics courses from this program by other courses in Physics and/or Mathematics taken from the Honours in Physics program. - (a) 1.
-The English-speaking students will take the course in French if they have reached the functional level in the French language.
-2. Those who have not attained the functional level in the second language will take the course in their mother tongue.
-They will also take a second language course of three periods a week. - (b) For non functional anglophone cadets.
+- (a) 1.
+The English-speaking students will take the course in French if they have reached the functional level in the French language. - 2.
+Anglophones who have not attained the functional level in the French language will take the course in their mother tongue.
+They will also take a second language course of three periods a week. - (b) Two courses, not previously taken, must be chosen from this group. - (c) Students who have not attained the functional level take this course.